brimdata/super/book/src/formats/sup.md

 All subsequent references to characters and strings in this section refer to the Unicode code points that result when the stream is decoded.
-If an input text includes data that is not valid UTF-8, the input is invalid.
+If an input text includes data that is not valid UTF-8, then the text is invalid.

 #### 2.1 Names